 The Dyspraxia Foundation were invaluable to my Sister and my Nephew.
 The advice line meant someone was there to give practical help completing statements to help Blake get the support he needed at school.
 Local Support groups meant my Sister and Blake could meet with other children who had Dyspraxia and their parents and discuss things such as dealing with bullying and building up his confidence.

-To read Suzanne's story, and to donate, please visit:
+To read their story, and to donate, please visit:

 I've had the pleasure of knowing Holly who has dyspraxia for a few years and it's sure to say she's a gem who has a special place in our families heart.
 She's a cheeky cocker sparrow who is often wrongly misunderstood.
 Thankfully she has the greatest family and friends supporting her and her family.